 Variable Three: Most Significant Energy Users (applications, e.g., steam system, appliances, etc.)

-Collection of data about the applications and equipment that consumes significant energy, such as chillers, boilers, appliances, etc. This data could be collected through energy audits, research, interviews, case studies, and literature.
+Collection of data about the applications and equipment that consumes significant energy, such as chillers, boilers, appliances, etc. This data is collected through energy audits, research, interviews, case studies, and literature.

 Variable Four: Potential energy conservation measures (ECMs)

 Data about the most applicable EE solutions that could be implemented are collected and analyzed and scenarios with combination of ECMs are defined.
 A list of potential EE solutions in each target sub-sector will be generated.
-The data will be collected from documents such as energy audits, BAT (Best Available Technology) and BREF (BAT reference document).
+The data is collected from documents such as energy audits, BAT (Best Available Technology) and BREF (BAT reference document).

 Criterion 3: Feasibility (FIN and TECH) of the ECMs